 -

-Chloramine can't be removed by conventional water treatment systems.
-Such are all sink connection appliances, refrigerator filters, and pitcher filters.
+Conventional water treatment systems can't remove chloramine, such as all sink connection appliances, refrigerator filters, and pitcher filters.
 They are futile for filtering through chloramines.
 Chloramine needs tremendous filtration media.

 -